 *I also take beta alenine before a race, it helps prevent lactic acid build-up, which is what fatigues muscles.
 Try it if you are an endurance runner, it is awesome.

-Billy surprised me with a new ipod shuffle because he knew how sick of lugging my iphone around I was…… He engraved ‘Pain is Temporary’ on the back.
+A new ipod shuffle because he knew how sick of lugging my iphone around I was…… He engraved ‘Pain is Temporary’ on the back.

 It was about 30 degrees at the starting line.
 The race began at the top of the most beautiful canyon I have ever seen.
 I didn’t have to use the porta potties, I was in a great mood and they had a huge heated tent at the starting line.
 About five minutes before 7 I headed towards the front of the line and talked with some of the girls around me.